rohitttweb/yt_summarizer/README.md

 </pre>

 ## Key Files
-* main.py: Implements the application logic and serves the user interface.
+* `main.py`: Implements the application logic and serves the user interface.
-* static/index.html: The HTML page for interacting with the application.
+* `static/index.html`: The HTML page for interacting with the application.
-* Dockerfile: Defines the Docker image for the application.
+* `Dockerfile`: Defines the Docker image for the application.
-* requirements.txt: Lists Python dependencies.
+* `requirements.txt`: Lists Python dependencies.
-* deploy-to-ec2.yml: AWS CloudFormation template for deploying the application on an EC2 instance.
+* `deploy-to-ec2.yml`: AWS CloudFormation template for deploying the application on an EC2 instance.
-* .github/workflows/build-and-deploy.yml: GitHub Actions workflow for automating the build and push process to docker hub.
+* `.github/workflows/build-and-deploy.yml`: GitHub Actions workflow for automating the build and push process to docker hub.

 ## Installation and Setup
 Prerequisites